-All considerations can be transported to the complex-analytic world, when $X$ is a complex-analytic orbifold.
-Indeed, in this case it will make sense to speak of the sheaf $\mathcal{O}_X$ of holomorphic functions, of the sheaf $\mathcal{A}^{p,q}_X$ of smooth differential $(p,q)$-forms, holomorphic vector bundles and of Dolbeault cohomology groups $H^{0,q}_{\ol{\pa}}(X;E)$ with coefficients in the holomorphic vector bundle $E$ over $X$ as the cohomology of the complex
+Let now $X$ be a complex-analytic orbifold.
+Most considerations in the previous section can be transported to the complex-analytic world: indeed, it makes sense to speak of the sheaf $\mathcal{O}_X$ of holomorphic functions, of the sheaf $\mathcal{A}^{p,q}_X$ of smooth differential $(p,q)$-forms and of holomorphic vector bundles on $X$.
+Moreover, Dolbeault cohomology groups $H^{0,q}_{\ol{\pa}}(X;E)$ with coefficients in the holomorphic vector bundle $E$ over $X$ are defined as the $q$-th cohomology group of the complex

 Again, if $X=[\wti{X}/G]$ is a global quotient, then $H^{0,q}_{\ol\pa}(X;E)= H^{0,q}_{\ol\pa}(\wti{X};\rho^*E)^{G}$, where $\rho:\wti{X}\rar X$.
 Moreover, if $\wti{E}\rar\wti{X}$ is a holomorphic vector bundle, then $\rho_*\wti{E}\rar X$ is too and $H^{0,q}_{\ol\pa}(\wti{X};\wti{E})=H^{0,q}_{\ol\pa}(X;\rho_*\wti{E})$.